 The Denomination of Origin Dehesa de Extremadura only certifies pigs that are, at least 75% Iberian, as ibéricos.
 For more information about ham and to know the difference between serrano and ibérico, read my article: The ham fight–Serrano vs Ibérico.

 Apart from ham, don’t leave Extremadura without trying other Iberian products.
 Try cold meats such as lomo (loin), salchichón (cured spiced sausage), chorizo or morcilla (black pudding).
-You can also order some prime pork cuts such as solomillo (fillet), lomo (tenderloin), secreto or pluma (the last two cuts being juicy and rich) as main course.
+You can also order some prime pork cuts such as solomillo (fillet), lomo (tenderloin), secreto or pluma (the last two cuts being juicy and rich) as a main course.

 And don’t worry about the ibéricos’ fat, because it’s monounsaturated (good for you), like olive oil.